Br1sbane/test02/content/blog/The_Future_of_HR.md

-> **this text already exist**The mission of this website is to prepare curious minds for the future of HR by providing short and easily digestible knowledge bites on emerging technologies, particularly on Blockchain.
+> What the future holds depends to a greater extent on our vision for the future and how far are we willing to go in order to achieve it.
+Let's dream together and create a common vision for the future of HR.

 ![](../images/post-img.jpg)